 A white paper was released that explains the concept of Parallel Maya, which is responsible for the improved animation performance beginning in Maya 2016.
 We wanted to help illustrate that white paper by visually explaining how Parallel Maya actually works.

 At the heart of this new evaluation architecture is an Evaluation Manager (EM) responsible for creating a parallel-friendly description of your scene, called the Evaluation Graph (EG), and scheduling EG nodes across available compute resources.

 Computers have changed quite a bit since the first versions of Maya were released, and typically have 4, 8 , or even more cores available for computational work.

-With Maya 2016 we've introduced a new way of working and understanding how to optimize your scene.
+In Maya 2016 we introduced a new way of working and understanding how to optimize your scene.
 A new tool, called the Performance Profiler, visualizes how Maya is evaluating your animation data.